Religious marriage in England and Wales is divided into two types with different rules attached to each. These are:

 Some religious buildings require the attendance of a registrar at a wedding, whereas others have their own Authorised Person who will register your marriage.

-If you need a registrar to attend your ceremony you should book this by calling 020 7527 6350 with us as far in advance as possible.
+If you need a registrar to attend your ceremony you should book this with us by emailing firstname.lastname@example.org as far in advance as possible.

 Who can get married in a religious building?